 None of us really want to give up our independence and by learning to be tech savvy we don't have to.
 Whether you want to connect with people, do your food shopping, or switch your heating and lights on from your bed due to limited mobility, technology has an answer.

-There are some exciting new schemes in Richmond to bridge the digital divide and maintain independence, please see below for what is available and check your eligibility.
+There are some exciting schemes in Kingston to bridge the digital divide and maintain independence, please see below for what is available and check your eligibility.